Lee Donghae

-Lee Dong-hae (born October 15, 1986), referred to as Donghae, is a South Korean singer, songwriter, composer and actor.
+Lee Dong-hae (born October 15, 1986), referred to as Donghae, is a South Korean singer, songwriter, and actor.
 He became a trainee under SM Entertainment after winning a prize at SM's Youth Best Contest in 2001.
-After four years of training, Donghae debuted as a member of boy group Super Junior in November 2005.
-Since then, he has risen to prominence due to the group's success on the Asian music scene and further participated in the group's project groups Super Junior-M, Super Junior-D&E. He is one of the first four Korean artists to appear on Chinese postage stamps.
+After four years of training, Donghae debuted as a member of boy group Super Junior (and later its subgroup Super Junior-M and Super Junior-D&E) in November 2005.
+In July 2023, Donghae left SM Entertainment, although he remains as a member of Super Junior.
+Two months later, Donghae along with Eunhyuk, founded a new label under the name of ODE.en to manage his solo activities as well as D&E's activities.
+He is the Co-founder of the label.